Three Candidates To Stand In Tunisia Polls: Authority

-Tunis: Tunisia's electoral authority on Monday announced it had approved three presidential candidates for the October 6 election, including incumbent President Kais Saied, dismissing three other would-be candidates despite court rulings allowing them to run.
+TUNIS - Tunisia's electoral authority on Monday announced it had approved three presidential candidates for the October 6 election, including incumbemt President Kais Saied, dismissing three other would-be candidates despite court rulings allowing them to run.

 The three dismissed candidates had last week won appeals at the Administrative Court against a decision from the High Independent Authority for elections (ISIE) disqualifying them from running.